 Telehealth can be defined as the use of videoconferencing, remote monitoring, electronic consultations, and wireless communications to provide health care services virtually.
 Telehealth has been growing in popularity among health care providers, and it offers specific benefits to patients and professionals in mental health therapy and applied behavior analysis (ABA).

-To learn more, check out the infographic below, created by Regis College’s online Master of Science in Applied Behavior Analysis program.
+To learn more, check out the infographic below, created by Regis College’s online masters in Applied Behavior Analysis online program.

 Add This Infographic to Your Site